 Some argue that cursive writing encourages creativity.
 While students may be initially taught how to form each letter correctly, in a very prescribed way, it’s not uncommon for them to later develop their own personal style of handwriting.

-Teaching students how to write in cursive requires lots of modelling, guided practice, and independent practice.
+Teaching students how to write in cursive requires lots of modeling, guided practice, and independent practice.
 Educators can introduce letters in an order that groups similarly formed letters together.
-This way, students gain practice and become comfortable following similar pathways as they form letters, before being introduced to a new group of letters.
+This way, students gain practice and become comfortable following similar pathways as they form letters before being introduced to a new group of letters.
 For example, the letters in the first grouping outlined below require the writer to begin at the bottom and curve around.

 After introducing the lowercase letters and providing both guided and independent practice, educators can move on to uppercase letters.

 Students may enjoy using other modalities to practice cursive writing.
 They could use mini-whiteboards and markers to practice forming letters.
 They can also practice forming letters without the use of a writing tool.
-For example, they can use their index fingers to write letters in the air or in sand or salt trays.
+For example, they can use their index fingers to write letters in the air or the sand or salt trays.
 Students may also benefit from using apps that focus on handwriting.
-Look for apps that require students to begin the letter formation at the proper starting point and continue in the correct direc
+Look for apps that require students to begin the letter formation at the proper starting point and continue in the correct direction.

 Students may benefit from learning phrases that help guide them in the correct direction as they form cursive letters.
 These verbal pathways can be taught to students as each letter is introduced.
-For example, a phrase for writing the letter “a” is, “up, around, back, and down.”
+For example, a phrase for writing the letter “a” is “up, around, back, and down.”

 To boost students’ motivation while learning cursive letters, teach them how to write words of personal significance.
 Students may really enjoy learning how to write their name and friends’ or family members’ names.